FoundationDB/fdb-kubernetes-operator/kubectl-fdb/Readme.md

   kubectl-fdb [command]

 Available Commands:
-  evacuate    Adds all instance (or multiple) that run on a node to the remove list of the given cluster exec        Runs a command on a container in an FDB cluster help        Help about any command remove      Adds an instance (or multiple) to the remove list of the given cluster
+  cordon      Adds all instance (or multiple) that run on a node to the remove list of the given cluster exec        Runs a command on a container in an FDB cluster help        Help about any command remove      Adds an instance (or multiple) to the remove list of the given cluster